James Jakes: Formula Three

 Jakes did one round of the 2005 British Formula 3 Championship in the National Class.
 In 2006 James made the move to the British Formula 3 Championship full-time with Hitech Racing where he finished eighth and also finished sixth in the Macau Grand Prix.

 For 2007, Jakes moved on to the Formula Three Euroseries with Manor Motorsport.
 He finished fifth in the championship, with one win coming at Magny-Cours.
 Staying in the championship for the 2008 season, Jakes changed teams to be one of the four drivers at the highly successful ART Grand Prix team.
 He joined fellow Brit Jon Lancaster in the team, with his other team-mates being Frenchman Jules Bianchi, and German Nico Hülkenberg.
 He did lie in fifth place at one point in the season, having won on the street circuit at Pau but tailed off to be thirteenth in the championship.

 GP2 Series

 Jakes drove in the 2008–09 GP2 Asia Series season for the Super Nova Racing team.
 He did not race in any category during the summer of 2009, but rejoined Super Nova for the 2009–10 GP2 Asia Series season.
 He equalled his best finish of third during the first race in Abu Dhabi, but was replaced by the team's 2010 main series driver Marcus Ericsson for the second round.
-Following the conclusion of the GP3 season, he made his GP2 Series début at the final round of the 2010 season, replacing Álvaro Parente at Scuderia Coloni.
+Following the conclusion of the GP3 season, Jakes made his GP2 Series début at the final round of the 2010 season, replacing Álvaro Parente at Scuderia Coloni.